Sign the SA NMBI petition

 The climate benefit of one state or territory banning new climate-damaging projects might be small compared with the global scale of the climate emergency, but it would demonstrate not only that such thing is possible but relatively easy.
 It could be an important catalyst inspiring other states/territories and nations to do the same.

-Please get in touch if you would like to partner with us on launching a similar petition in your state or territory or if your group would like to support either the SA, Qld, Vic, or NSW NMBI petitions and campaigns!
+Please get in touch if you would like to partner with us on launching a similar petition in your state or territory or if your group would like to support any of the NMBI petitions and campaigns!

 The NMBI Action Kits contain things anyone and everyone can do to help build the NMBI campaign:

 If you missed hearing Ian Dunlop speak at cedamia’s NMBI forum, take a look at the YouTube clip below to hear exactly why we need emergency climate action, and how quickly.

 The NMBI Q&A doc places the No More Bad Investments model legislation in the context of the climate emergency and explains how the legislation might be implemented.
 Download the Q&A Word doc.